-Similarly, when an Air Force base hires a support contractor to provide a service to the installation, these activities also meet the definition of support facility.
+Similarly, when a DAF installation hires a support contractor to provide a service to the installation, these activities also meet the definition of support facility.
 Therefore, contract for service activities must be considered as part of the installation because their emissions are a direct result of the support provided to the installation.
 As such, these contracted services must be included in the installations major source determination or air operating permit(s).